 If there was nothing to compare it to, it'd be hard to point out the number of flaws the system has.
-It's lacking native Amazon Prime Video support, for example, and Siri recognizes less than half the commands on the new Apple TV than it does on iOS, watchOS or OSX.
+It's lacking the majority of Australian streaming apps, for example, and Siri recognises less than half the commands on the new Apple TV than it does on iOS, watchOS or OSX.

 That's not to mention the fact Siri is voiceless at the moment, relying on text and graphics to respond to any inquiries you might have.

 The remote itself I really like, as do many of the developers I've spoken to about it.
 But it isn't the panacea Apple marketed it as.
-Entering text one letter at a time for a password is tedious, and as of right now there's no way to connect your iPhone or iPad to step in when you get tired of slogging through the long row of letters.
+Entering text one letter at a time for a password is tedious, and even though you can now pair your Apple TV to your iPhone or iPad to enter text, it's still not an intuitive solution.

 - Read: Check out our guide to the best Apple TV accessories!

 But that's the snag with the new Apple TV: it's just shy of being the product we were promised.

 It might very well be one day once the system grows up, gets a few patches and more developers see the same promise in the living room they see in our pockets and tablets.
 But, for now, there's a lot of work that needs to be done and the competition shows no signs of going easy.